 We have arrangements with a number of companies that provide facilities that compost your garden waste this way.

 If your council collects organic kitchen (food) waste mixed in with your garden waste it is dealt with through In Vessel Composting (IVC).
 This process is carried out in covered tunnels where the composting process can be controlled to ensure all of the organic material properly breaks down, this material can be used as a compost.
 Our In-Vessel Composting is done by West London Composting, in Harefield and by Countrystyle Recycling Ltd for composting at their Ridham IVC plant in Sittingbourne, Kent.

 Most of our councils collect organic kitchen waste on its own.
 This kitchen waste can be used to generate heat and power as well as producing a fertiliser for use by farmers.
 The process used is called Anaerobic Digestion (AD).

 The kitchen waste is mixed to form a porridge-like material.
 This material is then heated and stirred in a large sealed airless container.
-The natural process that occurs produces methane and carbon dioxide gasses.
-These gasses are then used as a fuel to generate heat and power.
+The natural process that occurs produces methane and carbon dioxide gases which is used as a fuel to generate heat and power.
 The liquid that remains at the end of the process is called digestate and is used as a fertiliser.
-At the moment all of our AD is undertaken by BiogenGreenfinch at their plants to the north of London.
+At the moment all of our AD is undertaken by BioCollectors at their plant in south London.